 Max speed libraries

-Setting up the Java and Microsoft .NET interfaces for Windows
+Setting up the Java and Microsoft .NET and .NET Core interfaces for Windows

-For your convenience, we provide copies of the DLL files for the Adobe PDF Library and for use with the Java and .NET Interfaces when you install the Adobe PDF Library.
+For your convenience, we provide copies of the DLL files for the Adobe PDF Library and for use with the Java and .NET Interfaces and for .NET Core when you install the Adobe PDF Library.
 That way, when you install this Interface the system is ready for you to get started.
 You don’t have to copy these DLL files yourself.

 So the DLL files that appear in your Binaries directory for the Adobe PDF Library will match the DLL files that appear in the Binaries directories under Java and DotNET directories for use with the Java and .NET Interface.
+The same is true for DotNETCore.
 But we provide four other DLL files as well.
 Two of them are interfaces that allow Java or .NET programs that you create to call the Adobe PDF Library core functions:

 - com-datalogics-DL180PDFL.dll is the interface for Java